Tradescantia Linneaeus 1753

 Tradescantia sillamontana Matuda 1955 (Cobweb Spiderwort)

-is a showy trailing plant with markedly hirsute leaves and a typical 3-petalled purple flower.
+is a showy trailing succulent plant with markedly hirsute leaves and a typical 3-petalled purple flower.
 It originates in the mountains of Northern Mexico so tolerates cool, frost-free winter conditions if kept on the dry side.
 Selected cultivars with pure white leaf hairs are available in the horticultural trade.

 |